Schafkopf: Deal

-The four players sit crosswise as the table.
-Before the game begins, the first dealer is decided, usually being the player drawing the highest card from the pack.
-The dealer shuffles the cards, then lets the player to the right cut the pack.
+Four players sit crosswise at the table.
+The first dealer is usually decided by drawing from the pack; the player with the highest card wins.
+The dealer shuffles and then has the pack cut by the player to the right.
 When cutting, at least three cards must be lifted or left.
 The pack may be cut up to 3 times.

-The dealer deals the cards in clockwise order beginning with forehand, to the left.
-Each player receives 8 cards in two packets of 4 and dealt in two rounds.
+The dealer deals clockwise beginning with forehand, to the left.
+Each player receives 8 cards in two rounds: being given 4 cards in the first round and 4 in the second.

 The role of dealer rotates clockwise; four deals or hands make a round.
-In social games, the cutter may instruct the dealer to deal the cards differently e.g. "all eight" instead of 2 packets of 4, or "anti-clockwise", etc.

-In tournaments, seating is pre-determined and player 1 at each table is the first dealer.
-To shuffle a new pack, the Sixes are removed, the cards spread over the table, face down, and shuffled by all four players.
-Cards are shuffled a second time by another player before cutting.
-The rules may specify that cards are dealt as four packets of 2 cards each.

 Auction

 Before play, there is an auction to determine the declarer and which contract will be played.
 Players have one opportunity to bid and do so in clockwise order, beginning with forehand.
+The ranking of the contracts in ascending order is: Rufer, Wenz, Solo, Wenz Tout, Solo Tout, Sie.

 Forehand opens by saying "pass" if not wishing to bid, or "I'll play" to bid any contract.
 If forehand passes, the next player in turn has the same options, and so on round the table.

-As soon as someone offers to 'play', a subsequent player must either fold by saying "carry on" or "good", or overcall with "I'll play too".
-By overcalling, a player commits to a playing a soloist contract (Wenz or Solo) and may not play a Rufer.
-See contracts below.
+As soon as someone offers to 'play', a subsequent player must either pass, by saying "play on" or "good", or overcall with "I'll play too".
+By overcalling, a player commits to a playing a soloist contract (Wenz or Solo).

-When a second bid is made, the first bidder must fold if intending to play a Rufer, or say "I'll play myself" if intending to play a Wenz or higher.
-If the first bidder says "I'll play myself", then the second bidder needs at least a Solo to continue.
-If this is the case, the second bidder says "I have a Solo" or "but not a Wenz".
-Again, the first bidder can hold the bid by saying "myself".
-The second bidder would now have to announce a Wenz Tout or Solo Tout to continue.
-If two players have equal bids, the earlier bidder always has the priority.
-Once either bidder folds, the next player(s) must overcall or fold.

-The ranking of the contracts in ascending order is: Rufer, Wenz, Solo, Wenz Tout, Solo Tout, Sie.
+When a second bid is made, the first bidder must either pass or say "I'll play myself", to play a Wenz or Solo.

+If the first bidder says "I'll play myself", the second must pass unless intending to play a Solo, which is announced by saying "I have a Solo" or "but not a Wenz".

+The first bidder may hold again by saying "myself".
+The second bidder would now have to announce an intention to take all eight tricks (Tout) by saying "Wenz Tout", "Solo Tout" or, in the rare event of being dealt all 8 lords, "Sie".

+If two players have equal bids, the earlier bidder has the priority.
+Once either passes, the next player in turn must overcall or pass.

 If all pass, the cards are thrown in and the next dealer deals.